 Keep in mind that if you try to make a ringtone for your iPhone, make sure that the ringtone's length is no longer than 40 seconds.
 Otherwise, iTunes will refuse to copy the ringtone to your phone.

 To access this ringtone file by clicking on the “Folder” icon on the bottom right.
-Then browse on to “Ringtone” folder, copy your music, paste it into your local device, and then set the music as your ringtone.
+Then browse on to the “Ringtone” folder, copy your music, paste it into your local device, and then set the music as your ringtone.

 Now, tell me, what is your phone?
 Do you have an Android phone like Samsung or Apple iPhone?
 I will show you how to transfer the ringtone that you just made to your phone.

-If you have an iPhone, you need to convert the mp3 file you recorded to AAC(.m4r) format, the iPhone default ringtone format.
+If you have an iPhone, you need to convert the mp3 file you recorded to AAC(.m4r) format, the Apple iPhone default ringtone format.

 Now, let’s start to convert files with iTunes.
 All you need to do is add the MP3 file to iTunes and locate it in your library.
 It’s easy to do that just by dragging-and-dropping the file into iTunes’s interface.
 But where to find out the imported ringtone?
 Please check it under Library > Songs.